PowerMaps/nextjs-U/design.md

-# Design Document: Modern UI for ChargeTN
+# Design Document: Modern UI for PowerMaps

 ## Overview

-This design document outlines the architecture and implementation details for a modern, ergonomic UI using Next.js and TypeScript that will interface with the existing ChargeTN API.
+This design document outlines the architecture and implementation details for a modern, ergonomic UI using Next.js and TypeScript that will interface with the existing PowerMaps API.
 The UI will provide users with a seamless experience for managing their electric vehicles, planning routes, finding charging stations, and monitoring their account.

 The application will follow a responsive design approach, ensuring optimal user experience across desktop and mobile devices.
 It will leverage Next.js's server-side rendering capabilities for improved performance and SEO, while using TypeScript for type safety and improved developer experience.